paizhangpi/MacIndex/README.md

-# MacIndexer Android application and Specs database
+# MacIndex Android application and Specs database

 Designed for quick vintage Macintosh computer specifications look-up on Android Devices, to serve the community.